BELONGING AND COMMUNITY

 Theme work at micro school demonstrating social justice topic of prison and mental health reform.

-Some Theme topics have social justice underpinnings that support a more equitable world.
+We want our students to develop an understanding of our responsibility as global citizens in a diverse world.
+Some Theme topics have underpinnings that support a more equitable world.
 Young students learn to respect and care for the earth.
 They study the importance of soil, water, plants and animals.
 They learn how different cultures around the planet emerge in part based on the resources of their geography.

 Non religious school flyer selling Zulu bracelets to support charity.